 Like the new Captur, such a model would be offered with petrol, diesel and a plug-in hybrid ‘E-Tech’ variant, offering zero-emissions driving and increased performance.

-Vauxhall offers the practicality-focused Crossland X and style-oriented Mokka X in the same segment, while Citroën has the C3 Aircross and C4 Cactus occupying a similar market position but appealing to different audiences.
+The practicality-focused Vauxhall Crossland X and style-oriented Vauxhall Mokka X are offered in the same segment, while the Citroen C3 Aircross and Citroen C4 Cactus occupy a similar market position but appeal to different audiences.

 B-SUVs, or compact SUVs, such as the Captur are the most popular category of SUVs, accounting for 41% of the market last year, according to research firm Jato.
 Offering multiple models would allow Renault to cover more of the market, with the Captur already one of the best-sellers in the class.